Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Related Work

 \section{Related Work}

 Normal estimation is an essential task in 3D scene understanding.
 The simplest and best-known approach is to fit a least-squares local plane using principal component analysis (PCA) \cite{HoppeDDMS92}.
 Although this method is efficient and well-understood, it is sensitive to noise and density variations and tends to smoothen sharp details \cite{MitraNG04}.
-To address these challenges, some techniques were proposed to achieve more robust estimation, such as Voronoi cells \cite{AmentaB99,AlliezCTD07,MerigotOG11}, distance-weighted approaches \cite{PaulyKKG03} and algebraic spheres' fitting \cite{GuennebaudG07}.
+To address these challenges, some techniques were proposed to achieve more robust estimation, such as Voronoi cells \cite{MerigotOG11}, distance-weighted approaches \cite{PaulyKKG03} and algebraic spheres' fitting \cite{GuennebaudG07}.
 3F2N \cite{Rui2020} is a fast and accurate normal estimator performing three filtering operations on an inverse depth or a disparity image.
 However, both these traditional methods still depend heavily on the hyper-parameters like neighbourhood size.

-Researchers have applied data-driven deep neural networks widely in the field of 3D shape analysis.
-In particular, we can group models presented for normal estimation into several categories depending on the data sources.
+Researchers have applied data-driven deep neural networks widely in 3D shape analysis.
+In particular, we can group existing models for normal estimation into three categories depending on the data sources.

 \textbf{Based on Image:} This kind of work takes a single depth/colour image or both as input and then performs the pixel-wise normal estimation.
 For a single RGB image, Eigen et al. \cite{EigenPF14} designed a three-scale convolution network to produce better results than traditional methods.
 Bansal et al. \cite{BansalRG16} and Zhang et al.\cite{ZhangSYSLJF17} adopted the skip-connected structure and U-Net structure to improve performance.
-Very recently, GeoNet \cite{QiLLUJ18} and GeoNet++ \cite{QiLLUJ20} use two-stream CNNs to predict both depth and surface normal maps from a single RGB image.
-Some works utilise both depth and RGB images \cite{CKLH13,GongLZL13,LiuGL12}.
-Recently, Zeng et al. \cite{ZengTHYSCW19} presented a hierarchical fusion scheme for RGB-D data in a deep learning model and reached state-of-the-art performance.
+Recently, GeoNet++ \cite{QiLLUJ22} uses two-stream CNNs to predict both depth and surface normal maps from a single RGB image.
+Zeng et al. \cite{ZengTHYSCW19} presented a hierarchical fusion scheme for RGB-D data in a deep learning model and reached state-of-the-art performance.

 The common challenge for these image-based methods is the low data efficiency, which means the training procedure requires a large amount of labelled surface normals \cite{LiSDHH15}.
 In contrast, the point-based approach can improve data efficiency due to the explicit use of intrinsic 3D structure in supervised learning.